thomaseolsen/Explorations/README.md

 # Explorations
 A journey through different languages, exploring other ways of doing the same thing.

 I plan to start with the basics, the ubiquitous "Hello World" in the selection of languages I'm interested in exploring.
-From there I'll add some basic constructs from my undergrad days and move forward from there.
+From there I'll add some basic constructs from my undergrad days and move forward.

 As a note to myself, I plan on exploring the following languages:
 * Ada